 Self-consciousness, including not having a good sports bra, causes some girls to decrease physical activity - which could have a life long effect.
 On the other hand, getting a sports bra, learning about breast development, feeling normalized, and continuing to love body movement makes the athletic pathway easier.
 What a great target for intervention!

-Recently, Sally Bergesen and I kicked off our first GOT Bras event with our friends at Running for a Better Oakland.
+Recently, Sally Bergesen and I kicked off our first Bras for Girls event with our friends at Running for a Better Oakland.
 A fantastic day!
 The girls ranged from elementary to high school, and first did a circuit session and a 2-4 mile run.
 Then, Sally and I presented on the power of athletics in the female life, breast development, and how to fit a sports bra (with the help of Volée Leader Sheena Caines).
 RBO volunteers distributed 300 apparel items, including over 100 bras, to the group.
 The day exceeded all expectations.

 Nancy Philippine, Executive Director of RBO: “Our students were very excited with the donation; they all came out of the house with a big smile and their hands full!
 On behalf of the RBO community, I want to extend our thanks for all your support.”